ashutoshpandey1490/hitman-cli/README.md

 - Player can create new player and start the game.
 - Weapons can be changed depending on the money.
 - User can view their details.
-- There are 3 levels in the game which player needs to win to win the series.
+- There are 3 levels in the game which player needs to cross to win the series.
 - With each level, player gets money credited in their account which can be used to buy new weapons.
 - As soon as the game starts, system and player start hitting each other.
 - System player will hit the player at fixed speed whereas player can hit the system player as fast as possible.